SaiKiranMatta/COSC-ReactJS-FastAPI-Bootcamp-Assignments/Assignment-2/docs/README.md

 <li><h3>2.
 Add routing for temperature conversion page:</h3>

 -   **2.1**: Add a route for TemperatureConverter Page in App.jsx
--   **2.2**: Add link for Temperature converter component in Navbar component
+-   **2.2**: Add a link for Temperature converter component in Navbar component

 </li>
 <li><h3>3.
 Changes to Calculator: </h3>